happypeter/edocs/tesla.md

     - the room can run itself and generate endless wealth, right?
   - Tesla sustainable energy plus AI, result will be Perpetual motion Machines.

+- Tesla is the next generation robot company.
+  - People still use so few robots in daily life, make us doubt is it really 2021 now.
+You need a company to push software to everycorner of the production line, you need a industry that is high in volumn.
+Your car is a robot, Tesla's machine to build the cars is also robots.
+I see hope only in Tesla for now.

 - Battary
   - Battary today is like petro when Rockefeller was a young man
     - People knew it would be useful, but not at this level